LBurnsUF/Chefs-CookBook/CookBook/README.md

 **CookBook** is a quality-of-life mod for *Risk of Rain 2* that provides a structured, searchable, and expandable view of craftable items and their possible crafting paths.

-Instead of mentally tracking multi-step recipes or juggling external spreadsheets, CookBook presents crafting information **in-game** with a clean, scalable UI designed for large inventories and complex recipe graphs.
+Instead of mentally tracking multi-step recipes or juggling Wiki tabs, CookBook presents crafting information **in-game** with a clean, scalable UI designed for large inventories and complex recipe graphs.

 ![CookBook Overview](images/UI.png)
 ---